-- It doesn't matter where you live - No. There are opportunities everywhere. - Where you live determines your access to opportunity - The majority believed that where one lives does impact access to opportunity. - Yes, Yes, Yes - Opportunity is limited if you don't have a car. - Yes, where you live determines your access to opportunity.
+- It doesn't matter where you live - o No. There are opportunities everywhere. - Where you live determines your access to opportunity - The majority believed that where one lives does impact access to opportunity. - o Yes, Yes, Yes - Opportunity is limited if you don't have a car. - Yes, where you live determines your access to opportunity.
 Encourage more affordable housing in high opportunity areas for both rental units and homes for sale. - Reasons for differences in access to opportunity - The group believed a lot of the issues when dealing with access to opportunities within in a neighborhood is more to do with historical patterns of segregation when it comes to access to municipal services. - The group believed the federal government had a lot to do with impact on access to opportunity in low-income and minority concentrated areas. - No community center in my area.
 A gym was recently demolished without talking to the community.
-These are the things that are being done to hurt us! - Opposition to opportunities need to be reduced. - Additional opportunities in some areas are needed - Parents are working two jobs and the children don't have anything to do.
+These are the things that are being done to hurt us! - o Opposition to opportunities need to be reduced. - Additional opportunities in some areas are needed - Parents are working two jobs and the children don't have anything to do.
 I think we need more programs to help the children stay out of the streets and give them an opportunity. - We need to have opportunities that the under privilege can take advantage from churches in the area to the two colleges in our area.
-You should be able to go from high school to perhaps a job that suits your interest.

-- They move teacher swithin the inner-city schools that are doing well and put them in the white schools.
+You should be able to go from high school to perhaps a job that suits your interest. - They move teacher swithin the inner-city schools that are doing well and put them in the white schools.
 I think that is awful.
 We need incentives to keep good teachers here.
 Like a home that they can afford to purchase here in this neighborhood. - We don't have health care in our neighborhoods.
 You have to drive some distance to a doctor. - Transportation is a need for the inner-city.
 For instance, if you had a program at TSU for children coming out of high school to go into a job or even U of H, that would be wonderful to see.
-You could even offer transportation to and from the school to the university. - Co-Op Grocery Stores, doctors, teachers, police and fire fighters they should offer down payment assistance to these persons and pull them into the community. - o The church has a campus and could have a career path program in place. - Education exposure and resources must become equitable in all schools - Transportation barriers hampers business and entrepreneurship - Lack of "fresh food" opportunities and farmers markets - Need transportation from East Houston to jobs and good schools - METRO was supposed to come to high opportunity areas but got stopped by high income neighbors. - o Chimney Rock needs to be expanded.
+You could even offer transportation to and from the school to the university. - Co-Op Grocery Stores, doctors, teachers, police and fire fighters they should offer down payment assistance to these persons and pull them into the community. - The church has a campus and could have a career path program in place. - o Education exposure and resources must become equitable in all schools - Transportation barriers hampers business and entrepreneurship - Lack of "fresh food" opportunities and farmers markets - Need transportation from East Houston to jobs and good schools - METRO was supposed to come to high opportunity areas but got stopped by high income neighbors. - o Chimney Rock needs to be expanded.
 Gulfton needs to be more than a throughway. - Richmond was an original siting for METRO which would have been ideal.
-Residents stopped it 10 years ago.
+Residents stopped it 10 years ago. - Other issues - Most responded by saying they don't believe school ratings should exist and doesn't see the value in utilizing school rating systems.